 - Hazardous and chemical waste

 - Compressed gas cylinders

 - Free liquids

-Once the transport box is full or otherwise ready to be sealed2, the red-bag liner must be closed by gathering and twisting the neck into a single knot or by using a twist tie.
-Next, tape the box flaps closed (they must lay flat on top of the box), and tape closed, making sure that the red bag is not visible.
+Once the transport box is full or otherwise ready to be sealed2 , the red-bag liner must be closed by gathering and twisting the neck into a single knot or by using a twist tie.
+Next, fold the box flaps closed (they must lay flat on top of the box), and tape closed, making sure that the red bag is not visible.
 Keep in mind that if the box is damaged or not packaged correctly, then the driver will not be able to pick up the box at that time, and you will have to schedule a new pickup once the box has been packaged and sealed properly.

-Apply the supplied barcode label to the exterior of the box on indicated location and have the appropriate person sign the tracking form.
+Apply the supplied barcode label to the exterior of the box on the indicated location and have the appropriate person sign the tracking form.
 The person who signs the tracking form should be knowledgeable about what is contained in the box and that it has been properly packaged and sealed.
 Keep your copy for the state-required length of time.
-All Sharps Compliance customers can access their proof of destruction and run needed reports at www.sharpstracer.com.
+All Sharps Compliance customers can access their proof of destruction and run needed reports at https://www.sharpsinc.com/sharps-tracer.

 Click here to download our Medical Waste Packaging poster.